By Timothy Byler, MD

 There are several different oral pills with different dosing and your doctor will help you figure out which one is best for you.

 For a group of men, medications won’t work or side effects will be problematic.
 The advanced options for erection loss include penile pumps or injection therapy.
 Each of these has its pros and cons that your doctor will discuss with you.
 Often, these options are reserved for urologists who are experts.
 Don’t get discouraged, many options work better for one man than another.
+For example, an acoustic wave therapy is a promising option for men experiencing erectile dysfunction.

 If all others fail or a man wishes for a more permanent solution, there are surgeries to help erection loss.
 Penile implants come in two main types: one that is rigid all the time and one that has a pump that controls if it is soft or hard.

 The choice between these is very patient specific and your doctor will discuss both to help you chose which is right for you.
 Most studies show that over 90 percent of men who have a penile implant are happy with their choice.
 Not all men are candidates for surgery or implants and these options require careful consideration.
+If you want to learn more about Erectile Dysfunction treatment, visit the site.

 Physician Timothy Byler is an assistant professor of urology and member of Upstate Urology at Upstate University Hospital.
 He received his medical degree from Rutgers University – New Jersey Medical School and completed his residency at SUNY Upstate Medical University.
 Contact him at 315-464-1500.